wilsonmar/wilsonmar.github.io/_posts/2018-04-06-bash-coding.md

 ### Disk Space of folder

+For the script to remove a folder (as in git-patch), we want to provide a feature flag so that is controllable during a particular run, with variable <tt>REMOVE_REPO_FROM_WHEN_DONE</tt>.

+After the folder is supposed to be removed, we want to verify whether it has.
+There could have been a typo in the command.

-When we want to remove a folder (as in git-patch), there is the command `du -hs` which returns something like
-<tt>319M    .</tt>.
-Then we pipe that to this:
+If we don't want it removed, we want to know how much disk space is taken.
+For that we use the command `du -hs` which returns something like  <tt>319M    .</tt> which we pipe thru this:

 <pre>FOLDER_DISK_SPACE="$(du -hs | tr -d '\040\011\012\015\056')"</pre>

 The <tt>tr -d</tt> command gets rid of special characters, specifed in <a target="_blank" href="http://donsnotes.com/tech/charsets/ascii.html">ASCII</a> such as \040 for space, \011 for tabs, \012\015 for Line Feed Carriage return, and \056 for period.

+The full logic:

 <pre>
    if [ "$REMOVE_REPO_FROM_WHEN_DONE" -eq "1" ]; then  # 0=No (default), "1"=Yes